DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ### jpgraph
 [jpgraph](http://jpgraph.net) versions 4.0.2, 4.1.0, 4.2.0, and 4.3.0 will
 all work.
-For versions < 4.3.0 it is recommended to apply the included patch (4.0.2 patch will work with 4.1.0 and 4.2.0).
 Version 4.3.0 is recommended.

+To enable graph caching, apply `jpgraph-4.0.2.patch` (4.0.2 patch will work with all versions above).

 ## Distro support
 These middleware components match the following major distribution releases: